Ahmed-Sakri/Melbourne-Housing-data-analyst/readme.md

 |-------------------|------------|---------------|--------------------------|
 | Distance from CBD | Price      | -0.1625       | Weak negative correlation|

-3. Modelling the relationship between Distance from the CBD and Price & Geospatial Hotspot Analysis gave us a really interesting result which shows us a lot of things.
+3. Modelling the relationship between Distance from the CBD and Price & Geospatial Hotspot Analysis gave us a really interesting result, which shows us a lot of things.

-The trend line between the price and the distance from CBD
+The trend line between the price and the distance from the CBD
 ======

  ![](Pictors\output3.png)